dhc-barnard/envdh/_texts/text.md

 As a community we have responded.
 DH practitioners are advancing knowledge of historic and ongoing environmental oppression (e.g. Schuyler Esprit and Oonya Kempadoo's [Carisealand](https://carisealand.org/), GO-DH's [Minimal Computing](https://go-dh.github.io/mincomp/), **PLEASE SUGGEST PROJECTS HERE**).

-At the same time, this manifesto asks if our research could do more to resist the environmental emergency, and to do so in ways that complement DH's anti-colonial and feminist identity/ambition/presentation.
+At the same time, our research could do more to resist the environmental emergency, and to do so in ways that complement DH's anti-colonial and feminist identity/ambition/presentation.
-We might ask if we've done enough to resist the perceived ethereality of the digital, when the reality is stuff, power, and pollution.
+We can do more to resist the perceived ethereality of the digital, when the reality is stuff, power, and pollution.
-We might ask if we've done enough to investigate how much inconvenience users will accept in return for getting their digital objects in less carbon intensive ways, which users they are, and how that matters.
+We can do more to investigate how much inconvenience users will accept in return for getting their digital objects in less carbon intensive ways, which users they are, and how that matters.
-We might ask if we've done enough to highlight the power consumption of some forms of play (e.g. a GPU attached Colab notebook) and to advocate for mitigations (e.g. energy-efficient programming practices).
+We can do more to highlight the power consumption of some forms of play (e.g. a GPU attached Colab notebook) and to advocate for mitigations (e.g. energy-efficient programming practices).
-We might even ask whether our power consumption - set against all power consumption - even matters at all, is even worth worrying about, irrespective of the optics of us declaring that it doesn't matter (Whitmarsh et al, 2021).
+We can do more to understand how to distinguish between choices that matter and those that don't (Whitmarsh et al, 2021).
 Or we might - and probably should - ask other questions we haven't thought of.
 The point is that a manifesto like this cannot be just about practices adjacent to research, it should also be about the research we choose to do.
 Our research can play its part.
 And to do that, we must shift points of inquiry.

 ## The Places We Go